GitLab Activity Widget for Website. No-code, Live - Poper

 Try the live widget

 Live demo, not a screenshot.
-Drop in a gitlab.com handle or self-managed URL, pick a layout, and ship the same widget to your portfolio.
+Drop in a gitlab.com handle, pick a layout, and ship the same widget to your portfolio.

 From GitLab to your site